6 manufacturing trends and predictions for 2023 [Infographic]

 As global supply chain challenges will not disappear overnight, and consumers are increasingly looking for goods manufactured locally or closer to home, reshoring and nearshoring are expected to become more prevalent.

 2. Meeting the needs of the modern consumer

 While businesses have always had to listen to their customers to some extent, the input has historically been quite minimal.
 As Henry Ford famously said when asked about customer input in the car industry,

 However, that approach hasn’t been viable for some time.
-This trend seems to continue as customers increasingly seek companies that offer personalization and cater to their specific needs.
+This trend continues as customers increasingly seek companies offering personalization and catering to their specific needs.

 According to a 2022 survey done by Salesforce, 73% of customers expect companies to understand their unique needs and expectations.
 This is a 7% increase from 2020.

 A study conducted by Bain saw a 50% increase in NPS (net promoter score) when buyers were allowed to customize their shoes before purchasing.
 In addition, customers were willing to pay a 20% premium for those products.
 To top it off, SSRN found that companies offering personalized products saw a 40% drop in return rates.

 Another large industry for personalized products is the gift economy.
 According to Deloitte, 50% of customers think customized products make great gifts.
 Considering that the personalized gift market is expected to grow 5.75% annually and cross $42 billion by 2030, it can be a very lucrative market for manufacturers.